mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The hosts using the two wireless technologies detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
-Sometimes they transmit at the same time, and the transmissions interfere and corrupt one another.
+Sometimes they transmit at the same time, and the transmissions can interfere and corrupt one another.

 The Wifi hosts have the MAC contention state, the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
 At first, ``wifiHost1``